 Meanwhile, Sparrow seems to have disappeared.
 When the ne’er-do-well Shelton brothers beat up the Klavern’s exalted cyclops because they think he harmed Sparrow, they, too, find themselves the focus of a KKK manhunt.
 Pollyanna discovers the septic tank man drilling a large hole in the Shelton’s front yard and knows it’s for a cross burning.

 Bolstered by support from a black cat and an older-than-dirt conjure woman, Pollyanna persists in her fight against the Klan, determined to restore law and order to a town badly distorted by corruption.
+As readers will discover, Pollyanna is no Pollyanna.

 “The ending I did not see coming!
 You think you know somebody then BAM, right out of left field it knocks you for a loop!
 I found Fate’s Arrows well told with several threads woven together to make it an encompassing tale of the era.
 It’s raw and fraught with danger.” – Big Al’s Books and Pals